 OpenClaw Security Hardening Guide for VPS Deployments

 Publisher: Psychz Networks, May 16,2026OpenClaw is powerful because it can connect to tools, files, browsers, APIs, messaging platforms, and automation workflows.
-That same power also makes security important.
-If OpenClaw is deployed on a VPS, the server may become the source of truth for agent state, workspace files, logs, credentials, integrations, and remote access.
+That power also makes security important.
+If OpenClaw is deployed on a VPS, the server may hold agent state, workspace files, logs, credentials, browser sessions, and remote access settings.

-- Use SSH tunneling, Tailscale, WireGuard, or another VPN for remote access.
+- Access the Gateway through SSH tunneling, Tailscale, WireGuard, or VPN.

-- Do not expose the OpenClaw Gateway directly to the public internet.
+- Do not expose the Gateway directly to the public internet.

 - Use SSH keys instead of password-based SSH login.

-- Run OpenClaw under a dedicated Linux user instead of using your main administrative account.
+- Run OpenClaw under a dedicated Linux user.

 - Use one Gateway per trust boundary.

-- Enable sandboxing for tool execution when possible.
+- Enable sandboxing for tool execution where possible.

-- Avoid giving agents unnecessary shell, filesystem, browser, or network access.
+- Do not give agents unnecessary shell, filesystem, browser, or network access.

-- Use dedicated browser profiles for OpenClaw instead of personal daily-use browser profiles.
+- Use dedicated browser profiles for OpenClaw automation.

-- Protect API keys, tokens, workspace files, and logs.
+- Protect API keys, tokens, state files, workspace files, and logs.

-- Back up OpenClaw state and workspace files regularly.
+- Back up OpenClaw state and workspace data regularly.

 Why OpenClaw Needs Security Hardening

-OpenClaw should not be treated like a normal web application or static website.
-An OpenClaw agent may be able to read files, execute tools, access APIs, automate browser sessions, connect to chat platforms, and act on behalf of a user or business workflow.
+OpenClaw should not be treated like a basic public website.
+An OpenClaw agent may be able to execute tools, send messages, read files, write files, automate a browser, call APIs, and act on behalf of a user or business workflow.

-If an attacker gains access to the OpenClaw Gateway or a tool-enabled agent, the impact may include:
+If an attacker gains access to the OpenClaw Gateway, agent tools, browser profile, or credentials, the impact may include:

 - Exposure of API keys, model provider credentials, bot tokens, or integration secrets.

-- Access to workspace files, logs, transcripts, and generated outputs.
+- Access to workspace files, logs, transcripts, and generated output.

 - Unauthorized agent commands.

-- Browser session abuse if the agent controls a logged-in browser profile.
+- Browser session abuse if OpenClaw controls a logged-in browser profile.

 - Unwanted file changes, command execution, or data exfiltration.